 The investment in an HVAC system is a major one.
 Replacing your existing HVAC system is probably an expense you would rather not face.
 But is there an alternative?

 Keeping your existing HVAC system running efficiently delays the replacement cost.
 Most air conditioning systems last on average 10-15 years; heaters and furnaces may last a little longer.
 You can extend the life of your HVAC system by regular checks and routine maintenance.

 7. Safer Home

 It goes without saying that safety measures should NEVER be removed.
-Smoke alarms and carbon monoxide detectors are another level of protection, too.
-They are designed to protect your home from serious risks such as a fire or carbon monoxide poisoning.
-An HVAC tune up is an investment in your home’s safety and can give you the confidence that you’ve done all you can to protect your home from a preventable catastrophe such as a house fire.
+Smoke alarms and carbon monoxide detectors add another level of protection.
+They are designed to protect your home from serious risks such as fire or carbon monoxide poisoning.
+An HVAC tune-up is an investment in your home’s safety and can give you the confidence that you’ve done all you can to protect your home from a preventable catastrophe such as a house fire.

-Take a few minutes to weigh the benefits of a HVAC tune up and decide if this can be part of your home’s regular maintenance plan.
+Take a few minutes to weigh the benefits of an HVAC tune-up and decide if this can be part of your home’s regular maintenance plan.
 Let’s face it – remembering everything that must be maintained each year can be challenging.
 Signing up with a scheduled maintenance plan from a reputable company is a smart way to make sure your HVAC system is ready for heat or cold, keeping your home comfortable all year round.

 Whether you need a fall tune-up or a spring tune-up, contact Rob and Kenny at Terry’s A/C & Heating at 281-495-7830 to schedule your HVAC tune-up today.
 Isn’t it time you booked your tune-up?
 We look forward to earning your trust and your business.